 Memberships have always been popular amongst clients as they tend to derive more value by spending less.

-Since it’s a single lump-sum payment, it can be a great way to make some quick money for your salon during COVID-19.
-Clients too, get sold on the idea since they get to avail more services from a fixed one-time expenditure.
+Since it’s a single lump-sum payment, it can be a great way to make some quick money for your salon.
+Clients too, get sold on the idea since they get to avail more services for themselves from a fixed one-time expenditure.

-You can launch a COVID-19 specific membership campaign where you can provide them with discounts on memberships (gives you an edge over other salons!) with focus on essential services – since they are more in demand.
+You can launch a season/occasion specific membership campaign where you can provide them with discounts on memberships (gives you an edge over other salons!) with a focus on essential services – since they are more in demand.

 2) Gift cards

-You can also consider selling your loyal clientele with gift cards or prepaid cards that can be redeemed in future.
+You can also delight your loyal clientele with gift cards or prepaid cards that can be redeemed in the future.

-In uncertain times such as these, your clients would prefer spending on gift certificates with longer validity and better flexibility of change.
+Your clients would also prefer spending on gift certificates with longer validity and better flexibility of change.
 Make sure you set T&C on your gift cards that are customer-friendly and give them enough room to make changes.

-And since everyone needs a nice grooming post lockdown, these gift cards are an ideal present for your clients’ loved ones.
+And since everyone might need nice grooming at any time, these gift cards are an ideal present for your clients’ loved ones.
 You can promote these gift cards along with your products as an awesome care package!

 1) Donating a service